ay-ctrl/website-frontend/README.md

-# Ayda.site - Website Frontend For Technical Service Stores
+# Website Frontend For Technical Service Stores

 This is the frontend for **ayda.site**, a dual-interface web platform designed for technical service stores.
 It supports both user and admin interfaces, offering a user-friendly design and advanced control mechanisms for administrators.
 The frontend is shared here, while the backend is not included in this repository.